lbain/lucybain/source/blog/2014/10-18-closures.md

 closure(); // returns "The same string"
 ```

-And here's even more proof:
+And here’s even more proof:

 ```
 var closure1 = stillAClosure("String 1");